webix-hub/gitbook-webix-jet/details/plugins.md

 });
 ~~~

-After the plugin name, you are to specify the configuration for the plugin, e.g a control ID.
+After the plugin name, you are to specify the configuration for the plugin, e.g. a control ID.

 ## 1. Default Plugins